cloudmesh-community/book/chapters/machinelearing/aws-sagemaker.md

 Now, create a Jupyter notebook in your Amazon SageMaker notebook instance and initialize variables.

-To create a Jupyter notebook ,sign in to the Amazon SageMaker console at https://console.aws.amazon.com/sagemaker/.
+To create a Jupyter notebook, sign in to the Amazon SageMaker console at https://console.aws.amazon.com/sagemaker/.

 Open the notebook instance, by choosing Open next to its name.
 The